Chart Color Schemes

 Ferntree Gully (South) - Upper Ferntree Gully has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects that may impact this region.
-Notable ones include Kings Park Masterplan, 13 Mountain Gate Drive Townhouses, Angliss Hospital Expansion, and Knoxfield Development Victoria Project.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely impacting the region.
+Notable initiatives include Kings Park Masterplan, Angliss Hospital Expansion, 13 Mountain Gate Drive Townhouses, and Knoxfield Development Victoria Project.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.